gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   Code ErrorCode `json:"code"`
   // Description is a human-readable message indicating details of the error.
   Description string `json:"description"`
-  // ObservedAt is the time the error was observed.
+  // ObservedAt is the time at which the error was observed.
   ObservedAt metav1.Time `json:"observedAt"`
 }
 ```